joshpierce/personal-portfolio-tutorial/README.md

 # Tutorial Assets

 Inside of this repo, I've included some assets that will help you to get moving.
 I've added a list below of the things that are included above and beyond a vanilla SvelteKit app initialization.
-Don't worry if there are things in this list that are unfamiliar now, they'll become more clear as we continue forward in the tutorial.
+Don't worry if there are things in this list that are unfamiliar now, they'll become clearer as you complete the tutorial.

 -   **SNIPPETS** [IMPORTANT] - The folder called SNIPPETS contains all of the building blocks that you'll need to work through this tutorial.
 Each snippet will be named with a number, and correspond to an entry in the repository.